 Even worse is if you leave a clear filter on your lens all the time and never clean it.
-I’ve seen so many beginners shoot with a dirty, dusty filter on the front of their lens.
+I’ve seen so many photographers shoot with a dirty, dusty filter on the front of their lens.
 Sometimes, they’ll tell me that their lens isn’t sharp and ask if I have recommendations for a new one — at which point, my recommendation is simply to take off the filter and see how much sharpness they gain.

-To let your lens reach its potential, only use the highest-quality UV filters, or none at all.
-Don’t believe clueless Amazon reviews that say a $10 filter maintains your image quality.
-It doesn’t.
-If you absolutely have to buy a protective filter, you’ll regret purchasing anything except one of the high-end versions.
+To let your lens reach its potential, only use high-quality UV filters, or none at all.
+Don’t believe Amazon reviews that say a $10 filter maintains your image quality; it doesn’t.
+If you absolutely have to buy a protective filter, you’ll regret purchasing anything except one of the higher-end versions.

 3) Use Your Tripod

 No matter where you go, bring along a tripod.
 It’s as simple as that.
 For a landscape photographer, tripods are second only to lenses in their importance.
 They improve the sharpness of every photo you take.

 Tripods are heavy and expensive.
 They aren’t fun to use.
 But, even if you’re trying to go lightweight, you need to carry one along if you want the sharpest possible photos.